gwillem/whip/README.md

 # Simple

-1. Support for core tasks that cover 98% of use cases
+1. Support for core tasks that cover 98% of use cases (copy files, restart some processes)
 2. Linux servers only
 3. SSH support only
 4. StrictYaml only